Refinitiv/refinitiv-ui/documents/src/pages/elements/combo-box.md

 Combo Box supports custom rendering by providing a renderer function to the `renderer` property.
 The renderer receives a data item, Collection Composer and previously mapped item elements (if any), and must return an `HTMLElement`.

-The preferred approach is to extend the `ComboBoxRenderer` that comes with Combo Box.
+The preferred approach is to create new renderer reference to the `ComboBoxRenderer` that comes with Combo Box.
 The default renderer uses [Item](./elements/item) elements, and supports highlighted, selected, disabled, hidden and readonly states.

 ```javascript
 import { ComboBoxRenderer } from '@refinitiv-ui/elements/combo-box';